|CNY Hiking HOME PAGE||Appalachian Trail||AT - Weverton Cliffs||AT - Lambs Knoll|

 Annapolis Rock offers a fine view of Greenbrier Lake and Cumberland Valley to the west.
 Weverton Cliffs offers a spectacular view of the Potomac River and the area surrounding Harper's Ferry, West Virginia.
 Washington Monument State Park features the first monument to our nation's first President offers views to the east and west.

 Use the links above to explore each section of the Appalachian Trail in Maryland.
 Look above and purchase the GPS Tracks for the AT in Maryland to use for your hand held gps devise or use the tracks to create your own maps!
+Look below for a description of some of the key points along the Appalachian Trail in Maryland.

 Below are some books/maps we recommend to anyone who is looking for more information about the Appalachian Trail in Maryland: